 CCEE will provide additional guidance on prioritizing and coaching as the LEA implements its improvement plan.
-Throughout the process a team from CCEE will support the LEA, and will include a certified improvement coach to provide executive support and capacity building.
+Throughout the process, a team from CCEE will support the LEA and include a certified improvement coach to provide executive support and capacity building.

 The SIR support will take place at the district and within the local community (e.g., school sites and community centers).
 Some aspects of the SIR will be conducted virtually to provide access to the broader school community.
 Representatives from CCEE will be present in person and virtually to support the LEA during this local process, thus, increasing the opportunities for authentic collaboration and greater engagement with the district.

-The specifics of the exit criteria will be determined in partnership with the LEA to ensure alignment with the student groups and LCFF priorities which led to the LEAs identification for SIR support.
-Exit criteria will include both quantitative and qualitative data.
+The specifics of the exit guidelines will be determined in partnership with the LEA to ensure alignment with the student groups and LCFF priorities which led to the LEAs identification for SIR support.
+Exit guidelines will include both quantitative and qualitative data.
 The quantitative data will be comprised of local and state measures in relation to student outcomes and will be identified in collaboration with the LEA.
 Qualitative data will be collected on a yearly basis beginning with the initial engagement with an LEA.
-If the LEA reaches its qualitative and quantitative goals the LEA will exit, and will have a yearly quality improvement check-in for 2-3 years following their exit.
+If the LEA reaches its qualitative and quantitative goals, the LEA will exit and have a yearly quality improvement check-in for 2-3 years following their exit.

 For additional information, please visit the California Collaborative for Educational Excellence at (www.ccee-ca.org).
 For questions, please contact [email protected]